WGDMS/MPP/README.md

 - Regression: ESOL, FreeSolv, Lipophilicity

 For access to the curated MoleculeNet datasets used in this work, please contact Dr. Binh P. Nguyen at: binh.nguyen@vuw.ac.nz

+## Configuration

+Edit config.py to select the dataset, task type, split type, and hyperparameters.